Toggle Contrast

 It is important to report all hate incidents, even if you think nothing can be done as it helps the police and other agencies identify areas of concern, patterns of behaviour and what is happening in our communities.
 Hate crimes are not only crimes against the targeted victim, but also against a particular group as a whole.

-This includes psychological, physical, sexual, financial or emotional abuse, by someone who is a family member or is, or has been, in a close relationship with the person being abused.
+Domestic abuse is often characterised as physical violence but can include psychological, physical, sexual, financial or emotional abuse, by someone who is a family member or is, or has been, in a close relationship with the person being abused.

 This may be a one-off incident or a pattern of incidents or threats, violence, controlling or coercive behaviour.
 It also includes so called ‘honour’ based violence, being forced to marry, or undergo genital mutilation.